dessibelle/substitut.se/README.md

 **substitut.se** is a vegan recipe site with focus on usability.
-I started working on substitut.se as I found that alltough the internet was is full of recipes of tasty vegan dishes they were not so easy to find and when I did find them I often found the site to be inaccessible in one way or the another.
+I started working on substitut.se as I found that alltough the internet was is full of recipes of tasty vegan dishes they were not so easy to find and when I did find them I often found the site to be inaccessible in one way or another.
 So I started making a site of my own.

 ## Technology